Skip to main content

 Location: Middlebury, Vermont

-Middlebury students with an interest in skiing are likely to not notice the absence of Greek life on campus when the snow starts to fly.
+Middlebury students with an interest in skiing are likely not to notice the absence of Greek life on campus when the snow starts to fly.
 Middlebury has 17 trails on the Middlebury College Snow Bowl ski area and is home to the country’s oldest winter carnival.

 21. Oberlin College